 We know, we know.
 Social media apps take up the majority of your home screen, but removing them from your smartphone can encourage you to step away from the sites themselves.
 If you’ve got a routine of checking out Twitter and Facebook before you get out of bed on a morning, then removing the apps from your phone will prevent you from doing it.
 And, when you’re out at work or at college, you’ll be less tempted to update your status or send your friends a Snapchat.

 Letting people know that you’re going on a social media detox will make you more likely to succeed.
 You might decide that you want to keep your social media messaging apps like Facebook Messenger and remove everything else, or you may want to go cold turkey and resort to iMessage and WhatsApp.
 Give your friends the heads up that you’re taking a break and they’ll know to message you elsewhere.

 3. Deactivate your account

-If you’re really serious about taking a break from social media, then deactivating your account could be the way to go.
+If you’re really serious about taking a break from media, then deactivating your account could be the way to go.
 Facebook and Twitter allow you to temporarily remove your account from the internet, and the good news is that once you return, all of your messages and posts will remain.
 It’s important to note, though, that if you don’t log in for more than thirty days, your content will be gone for good.
 Make sure you’re happy with losing years of photographs and memories before you do it.